Rainyan/sourcemod-nt-ghost-distribution/README.md

 ## TL;DR/FAQ
 * What?
-  * Default NT ghost spawns are not uniformly random.
+  * Default NT ghost spawns are not evenly random.
 This plugin fixes it.
 * Does this plugin eliminate streaks of unlucky ghost spawns?
   * No. Just as with a coin flipping, streaks are possible.
 * The ghost spawned in the same location twice in a row!